 The final edition will be 1600 prints: 14 designs, 20 passes each which equals to 32,000 impressions!
 My guesstimate is that this will take around a total of 140 8-hour days to print- and at least 3 weeks to bind them- about the same number of days it took me to hike the 2,100 miles of the trail.
 I’m interested to see which is more difficult…

 The ultimate goal is to market 100 sets of these 14 prints to hikers and trail enthusiasts- in 2019 to an institution that I hope is interested.
 At some point, I will make presentation cases to contain them.

 As one of my friends once said “I don’t need luck, I have patience”.

 It’s getting a bit more efficient and my turn-around time (while working full-time) for a design from start to proof has gone from around 3 weeks to 9 days!
-I’m pretty pleased at my ability to accurately print the values and coloring of my initial computer print-outs.
+I’m pretty pleased at my ability to accurately print the values and coloring of my initial computer designs.

 -COMPLETED PROOF PAGES & PRINTS- as of 6/15/18